We had some excitement yesterday.

 The pellet actually bounced off her pupil.

-Her pupil right now is the shape of a football, but if it had been a metal pellet it would have been an entirely different story.
+Her pupil right now is the shape of a football, but had it been a metal pellet, it would have been an entirely different story.

 She's OK.

-We have eye drops to put in and a lot of doctor appointments ahead of us just to be on the safe side.
+We have eye drops to put in and a lot of doctor appointments ahead of us just to be on the safe side, but she's OK.

 The police did come by.